qwe2820435o2/SceneGuide/Design/Gateway dynamic sensing service goes online and offline.md

 1. Regularly scan nodes filtered by the gateway
 2. Compare the current timestamp with the previously recorded timestamp
-3. Initiate http detection for nodes with a time difference of more than 2 minutes
+3. Initiate HTTP detection for nodes with a time difference of more than 2 minutes
 4. If the node is healthy, remove it from the gateway's filter

 ```